nientedidecente/nientedidecente.github.io/_authors/kmfrick.md

 In my free time I play the bass, cook and go to the theater.
 I also acted for a while.
-I'm firmly convinced that practical work is an art form and this is why I strive to let the search for beauty and elegance guide me in my work.
+I'm firmly convinced that practical work is an art form and this is why I strive to let the search for beauty and elegance guide me in what I do.

 I developed small personal projects with graphics engines and collaborated with open source projects in the gamedev world, primarily writing C++ code for non-playing characters' AI.